team-plain/example-nextjs-floating-form/README.md

 This NextJS app shows how to build a contact form using Plain's [Custom Timeline Entries](https://docs.plain.com/recipes/custom-timeline-entry-upsert) and [Typescript SDK](https://www.npmjs.com/package/@team-plain/typescript-sdk).

+Using this contact form you will be able to quickly prioritise customers in Plain by what they are getting in touch about and how urgent it is.

 This example mainly consists of one [Next.js API Route](https://nextjs.org/docs/api-routes/introduction) (`/api/contact-form.tsx`) which calls the Plain API to:

 - Create the customer within Plain if they don't exist
 - Create a Custom Timeline Entry with the contents of the contact form
 - Open an issue with the right priority

+You can see what it looks like here https://example-nextjs-contact-form.vercel.app/ but you will need to run this example yourself if you want to see what it looks like within Plain as someone providing support.

 This is meant as a starting point that you can customise to specifically fit your product and needs.